 - Councils can charge fees for their outdoor dining applications.
-Please note Liquor & Gaming NSW has waived their fee for changing liquor licence boundaries as part of the trial, and the NSW Government encourages fee waiving for businesses wherever possible. - If you are setting, changing or waiving fees for outdoor dining applications, you need to take section 608 of the Local Government Act, and your council's revenue policy in the yearly Operational Plan into account.
+Please note Liquor & Gaming NSW is continuing to waive fees for temporary changes to liquor licence boundaries to support business recovery.
+If you are setting, changing or waiving fees for outdoor dining applications, you need to take section 608 of the Local Government Act, and your council's revenue policy in the yearly Operational Plan into account.
 Councils must give the public at least 28 days' notice if a new, amended or waived fee is being proposed. - Set fees should reflect the costs incurred by council and may include: - application fees (e.g. for a standard outdoor dining permit or development application) - bond/security deposit.